Dyalog Quick Start Guide

 Linked: # ←→ C:\tmp\MyProject [directory was created]

-From now on, when you make a change using the Editor (after closing it with Esc), a file in that folder will be created or updated.
+Whenever you make a change using the Editor (after closing it with Esc), a file will be created or updated in that directory.

-Variables and dfns defined using the assignment arrow in the session are not saved to a linked folder by default.
-Use ]LINK.Add mything
+- variables and dfns defined using the assignment arrow in the session are not saved to a linked folder by default.
+Use

 Quit Dyalog